Waterworks operator certification

 Classroom and online training

-There are also several courses that help prepare for the exams(s).
+There are several courses that help prepare for the exams(s).
 Some of the training providers are:

 - Moraine Park Technical College (MPTC)